 There’s no cure that permanently cures psoriasis, however, researchers are continually testing new treatments to treat it, or prevent it from getting worse.

 The goal is to reduce the inflammation and to control the scale build-up as well as the shedding of the skin.
 Traditionally prescription medications include topical creams such as steroids, anthralin, vitamin D, retinoids and coal tar.
-The goal of these medications is to have an anti-inflammatory effect as well as to help soften and break up the excess scale but they can have side effects in the future and need to be discussed with your doctor.
+The goal of these medications is to have an anti-inflammatory effect as well as to help soften and break up the excess scale but they can have side effects in the future.
+Therefore, it is important to discuss these with your doctor.
 Treatment depends on the type of psoriasis, it’s location, and how widespread it is.

 Fortunately, there are some natural alternatives available that can help soothe the skin and reduce redness.
-A variety of treatments are available for psoriasis, and finding the right option requires guidance from a medical professional.
+A variety of natural treatments are available, and finding the right option requires guidance from a medical professional.